 Whataburger Family Members – what we call our employees – are paid weekly and have access to flexible schedules (we’re open 24/7).
 All employees participate in a robust training program that puts them on track for career advancement.

-Managers have the potential to earn up to $60,000 a year, based on both market and performance.
-Operating Partners earn an average of six figures or more, including bonuses of up to 150% of their target incentive.
-Both Operating Partner and Manager positions receive competitive health, dental and vision benefits, paid vacation and 401(k) benefits.
+Managers have the potential to earn $60,000 a year, based on both market and performance.
+Operating Partners earn an average of six figures, including bonuses of up to 150% of their target incentive.
+Both Operating Partner and Manager positions receive competitive health, dental and vision insurance, paid vacation and 401(k) benefits.

 All Whataburger Family Members and their dependents are eligible for college scholarships through our Whataburger Family Foundation.

-If you’re eager to join an iconic brand with a history of serving up an excellent customer experience, we encourage you to apply.
-Visit whataburger.com or pivot-you.com for more information.
-To apply for Whataburger jobs now, visit whataburger.com/careers.
+If you’re eager to join an iconic brand with a 72-year history of serving up an excellent customer experience, we encourage you to apply.
+Visit whataburger.com/careers to learn more.

 Our ever-changing collection of Whataburger branded merchandise is available at shop.whatastore.com.